 Photographing fee – 2 €.
 Filming is forbidden.

 Genocide Museum Vilnius Tours

 You can easily visit the Genocide Museum independently but if you wish to take an organized tour, this tour will take you inside in addition to some of the other Soviet sights around Vilnius.
 The tour is 3.5 hours long and it will also include sightseeing of some of the Soviet architecture in Vilnius that still exists.
-Click here to see rates and availability for the tour.

 Where to Stay in Vilnius, Lithuania

 I have stayed at various places around Vilnius and my absolute favorite has been the Comfort Hotel LT Rock ‘n’ Roll there.
 I crashed with them for quite a few days and they were hip, had a tasty breakfast, and even craft beer on-site.
 The price point was really affordable for the average person visiting Vilnius and I am fairly certain I will never stay anywhere else when I travel back to the Lithuanian capital.
 There was also a workout facility on-site if you’re looking to burn those craft beer calories while in Vilnius.
 Click here to check rates and availability for Comfort Hotel LT Rock ‘n’ Roll Vilnius.

 Looking for other accommodation options in Vilnius?
 Click here to view Vilnius hotels.